Bigproblems55/ProfileREADME/README.md

 I think natural code refactoring, functional recursion, explicit/implicit object referencing, or data encapsulation are all great examples to receiving feedback on changing a module that has already met standard MVP expectations.
 Fundamentally these concepts are all great ways to polish any finished piece into a professional build that should withstand any future updates, tests or new build/deployment.

-- 3. Fun fact
-I have also worked with organizations under the name extrude575757.
-This account name change is a continuation for the first account which is still frozen.

 <hr>
 <h2>About</h2>